roclancy/cluster-mesh-enterprise/README.md

 <br>
 Everying listed below is automated using **<ins>ONE COMMAND</ins>** to install <br>
 <br>
-I have just listed it as two phases to explain, the script is all automated and you only need to run one command to do everything<br>
-the script will create and install all listed below:<br>
+I have listed below in two phases to just to explain, the script is all automated and you only need to run one command to do everything the script will create and install all listed below:<br>

-Phase 1 - Build 2 x EKS Clusters & deploy all needed config
+Phase 1 - Build - 2 (Two) EKS Clusters & deploy all needed config
 =======
 - Create your Enviroment variables<br>
 - Check you have all the requires Isovalent Helm charts and make sure they are up todate <br>